-Organizing content into columns is a piece of cake.
+Organizing content into columns is a piece of cake thanks to WordPress Columns block.
+This block belongs to the core blocks that might be used in every WP theme.
 Columns block can have up to 6 columns.
-You can therefore have 6 different contents side by side.
+So you can therefore have 6 different contents side by side.

 In this tutorial you’ll find information about:

 - What’s the purpose of columns